 In 2017, I am broadening the Soundscape program in a manner that moved me in the beginning: multi-channel feeds, some up front, some in the background, and not all the time.
 I don’t think, for example, it’s fair to muddle up an artists original vision, but some artists work can be a palate upon which I apply my own vision.
 It is a delicate balance.
 Trying to get there excites me.

-2017 features that new sound – in it, I have mixed live, real-time radio streams from around the world either under the music selection, or as a segue vehicle.
+2019 features that new sound – in it, I have mixed live, real-time radio streams from around the world either under the music selection, or as a segue vehicle.
 This transforms Soundscape Radio into a actual global broadcast.
 As a kid who tuned into short wave radio well into the early mornings many years ago, this blows my mind.
 I hope you enjoy this continuing work-in-progress called Soundscape Radio.
 Feel free to send me your thoughts.
+In February 2019 USM student Cole Silva joins the team and alternates weeks with johhnyd.
+Look for his cool mix of music every other week!